sosy-lab/cpachecker/lib/ReadMe.txt

   Used for octagon abstract domain.
   Source for wrapper in native/source/octagon-libJOct.so/

-- json_simple-*.jar: JSON.simple -A simple Java toolkit for JSON
+- ivy/runtime/json-simple.jar: JSON.simple -A simple Java toolkit for JSON
   http://code.google.com/p/json-simple/
   Apache License 2.0: ../License_Apache-2.0.txt
   Used for dumping verification result as JSON for report builder.